-§ 19:4 Enforcement under European Union Regulations 1215/ 2012 and 44/2001-Scope
+§ 19:4 Enforcement under European Union Regulation 44/2001-Recognition under Regulation 44/2001- Articles 32, 33, and 34

-According to article 2 of Regulation 1215/2012 (article 32 of Regulation 44/2001), the term "judgment" means any judgment given by the court or tribunal of a member state, whatever the judgment may be called, including a decree, order, decision, or writ of execution, as well as the determination of costs or expenses by an officer of the court.
-Articles 1(2)(d) of both the original and recast Regulations exclude arbitration from their scope.
+According to article 32 of the Regulation, the term "judgment" means any judgment given by a court or tribunal of a member state, whatever the judgment may be called, including a decree, order, decision, or writ of execution, as well as the determination of costs or expenses by an officer of the court.
+With regard to article 1(2)(d) of the Regulation, "arbitration" falls outside this definition.

 Many commentators explain that this is due to the need to avoid conflict with existing international conventions on arbitration and, in particular, the New York Convention of 1958.
-It is important to note, however, that, in the Marc Rich1 case, the European Court of Justice distinguished between "arbitration" as the subject matter of the proceedings and as a preliminary issue.2
+It is important to note, however, that, in the Marc Rich case,1 the European Court of Justice distinguished between "arbitration" as the subject matter of the proceedings and as a preliminary issue.2